ignacio-mrtz/ml-zoomcamp/zoomcamp_capstone_project/README.md

 The project's main analysis and development are documented in the `notebook.ipynb` Jupyter Notebook.
 This notebook contains the following sections:
 - Data cleaning
 - Exploratory Data Analysis (EDA)
-- Training various machine learning models using different algorithms
+- Training various machine learning models with different algorithms

 ## Train.py

-The `train.py` script is used to train the machine learning model that produced the lowest Root Mean Squared Error (RMSE) on the validation dataset.
+The `train.py` script is used to train the machine learning model that produced the best accuracy on the validation dataset.
 The selected algorithm is XGBoost.
-The trained model is saved in a binary file called 'model_midterm_project.bin'
+The trained model is saved in a binary file called 'model_capstone_project.bin'

 ## Predict.py

 The `predict.py` script uses the trained model to predict sales.
 We use Flask to create a web service.

-## Predict_test.py
+## Predict-test.py

-Predictions can be called from the `predict_test.py` script. we send a dictionary specifying the budget for each advertising channel and the response it prints are the estimated sales for the budget you specified.
+Predictions can be called from the `predict-test.py` script. we send a dictionary specifying details of the sale and the web service will predict if the product will arrive on time or not.

 ## Other files Included